Register a trailer or caravan

 - the trailer (if it needs to be inspected)

-- for light trailers under 750kg, and for trailers between 751kg and 4500kg, you'll need either the tare weight displayed on the trailer identification plate, or a weighbridge docket declaring the tare weight
+- for light trailers under 750kg, and for trailers between 751kg and 4500kg, you'll need either the tare weight displayed on the trailer build plate, or (where a trailer doesn't have a build plate) a weighbridge docket declaring the tare weight

 - the relevant forms for your trailer:

-- an original and signed Authority to act as an agent form [PDF 253 Kb] (if someone else is registering on your behalf)
+- an original and signed Authority to Act as an Agent form (if someone else is registering on your behalf)

 - tools and screws to put your number plates on before you leave VicRoads